Free International Travel for Those Who Wish to Make a Difference!

-Stop by the University of Minnesota Peace Corps Office in 230 Heller Hall, attend a Peace Corps event to find out how you can make a difference, or learn more on the UofM Peace Corps Facebook page.
+Find out more about getting involved with Peace Corps and look for upcoming Peace Corps event to find out how you can make a difference, or learn more on the UofM Peace Corps Facebook page.

 Apply or for more information visit the Peace Corps website.